-Step Six of the Maturepreneurial Ten Steps to Starting a Business After 40 is about creating, choosing, or discovering the plan and platform you will use to engage with the ideal customer you identified in Step Five.
+Step Six of the ten-step Maturepreneurial series How to Start a Business After 40 is about creating, choosing, or discovering the plan and platform you will use to engage with the ideal customer you identified in Step Five.

 Wow!
 Did I learn a lot writing this post.
 Probably better to say I realized a lot.
 Not that I expect my observations to come as a surprise to anyone who’s been alive for the past ten years.
 But looking at them all together, as in the collage of photos above, startled me and gave me a greater appreciation for what an amazing (in some ways) and daunting (in other ways) time we live in for commerce.